-I remembered reading about the SOAR Fear of Flying course, so I researched it.
+I urgently needed help with fear of flying and I remembered reading about the SOAR Fear of Flying course.

 I emailed the CEO, Captain Tom Bunn.
-I explained my problem and asked if his program might reveal why I am scared of flying and whether it might be able to help me in time.
-He let me try it free of charge and seemed confident it would help.
+I explained my problem and asked if his program might finally reveal why I was scared of flying and whether he might be able to help me in time.
+He went one further and let me try his course free of charge in exchange for a review, no strings attached other than letting him know when I published it.
+He seemed confident it would help.

-Captain Bunn offers several courses.
-I took the SOAR Complete Relief Program - there are several courses at different price levels - which consists of 18 videos covering four areas:
+I took the SOAR Complete Relief Program, (there are several courses at different price levels) which consisted of 18 videos covering four areas:

 I watched the videos (a bit haphazardly, I admit, jumping around the easiest ones and avoiding the ones that didn’t interest me as much).

 I did the exercises.
 (Most of them, anyway.)
 One of the exercises involves breaking down the cycle of negativity that spirals into panic.
-Another is designed to kick in if you're gripped by making you focus systematically on items within your peripheral vision.
+Another is designed to kick in if you’re gripped with panic by making you focus on items within your peripheral vision.

-A particularly effective exercise is an offshoot of the movie reel and involves using images in a sequence that somehow deconstructs the entire flying adventure and makes it palatable, pleasant even.
+A particularly effective tool to overcome the fear of flying is an offshoot of the movie reel exercise and involves using images in a sequence that somehow deconstructs the entire flying adventure and makes it palatable, pleasant even.

-There are plenty of other exercises designed to alleviate or even cure fear of flying, along with explanations of how planes stay up in the air (the "jello" example), how the engines should sound and why our minds make turbulence seem worse than it is.
-SOAR has a brilliant app that measures G-force, or gravity, and shows you how little the plane is actually moving, even in major turbulence).
+The course has plenty of other exercises designed to alleviate or even cure fear of flying, along with explanations of how planes stay up in the air (the “jello” example), how the engines should sound and why our minds make turbulence seem worse than it is.
+SOAR also has a brilliant app that measures G-force, or gravity, and shows you how little your plane is actually moving, even in major turbulence).